XelorR/vial-qmk/readme.md

  •  ×  ©  °  ✓          ⌨  ⌗  «  »  ⇧
 ```

-There is no language togglers here.
+There are no language togglers here.
 Just set `LG_TOGGLE` or `LG_SET_EN`/`LG_SET_RU` as combo.
 It will also toggle layers on language switch.

 ## Current version